BYTEWALLET · FINTECH · SHIPPED 2024

 Confusion in a financial app doesn't just frustrate.
 It costs.

-A significant portion of ByteWallet users arrived through ATM placements across the US.
-A physical machine handed them a receipt and sent them into a crypto wallet with little onboarding, unfamiliar terminology, and irreversible transaction behavior.
+A significant share of users arrived through ATM placements with little onboarding, unfamiliar terminology, and irreversible transaction behavior.
+Four friction patterns kept surfacing.

 01